tgollaher/Sleep_EEG_Analysis/README.md

 **The full data citation can be found in the original file:** `README_DATASET_SOURCE.md`

-We thank the original researchers for making this data available under the terms of the CC0 license.
+I thank the original researchers for making this data available under the terms of the CC0 license.

 ---